catling33/Adventrue-Game/README.md

 # Adventure Game
-A text-based adventure game using Phython
+A text-based adventure game using Python